commonledger/jobs/software-engineer/README.md

 This means your details have been successfully sent to us and we will be in touch shortly.

-> If you find code is broken, it is intentional, and if you'd like bonus points you can issue a pull request with the patch and instructions on how to fix.
+> If you find code is broken, and if you'd like bonus points you can issue a pull request with the patch and instructions on how to fix.

 ## Feedback

-If you're stuck, fire us an email at hello@commonledger.com and we will see how we can help.
+If you're stuck, fire us an email at api@commonledger.com and we will see how we can help.